 What we have explored so far is simply related to your “traveler experience” when arriving in a new country and crossing its borders.

-As you may know, if you overstay your tourist visa days and spend more than 90 days in any of the Schengen countries without obtaining a residency permit, you won’t be able to enter back again as there would be a risk of another overstay.
+As you may know, if you overstay your tourist visa days and spend more than 90 days in any of the Schengen countries without obtaining a residency permit, you won’t be able to enter back again, as there would be a risk of another overstay.

 But many foreigners went over that fact by renewing their passports, hence eliminating the physical stamp that showed when they entered the country and hence being the proof of their overstaying.

-But that won’t be possible anymore.
+But that is not possible anymore.

-Hence, all foreigners will have to fully comply with the 90-day rule, and no exemptions will be possible.
+Hence, all foreigners have to fully comply with the 90-day rule, and no exemptions will be possible.

 But not only that.